Absence and Lateness

 The school actively promotes physical education as part of the school curriculum.

-Our catholic school provides a sound faith knowledge and opportunity for all students in conjunction with the Parish church, Our Lady of the Assumption.
-You can follow the Special Character blog on the website.
+Our Catholic School provides a sound faith knowledge and opportunity for all students in conjunction with the Parish church, Our Lady of the Assumption.
+We encourage active participation in our Parish through Altar Serving, Youth Group and support of various Parish events.

 If you feel your child requires learning support, please contact your child’s teacher.
 Any child identified through pupil assessment as having a significant learning need, whether remedial or extension, will have their needs met.
 We also encourage parents to communicate other specific needs to staff.
 Our school philosophy is one of inclusion, which means we aim to address all learning needs in the classroom situation.